WebAssembly/design/Rationale.md

 Several alternatives to direct indices with a heterogeneous indirect function table were considered, from alternatives with multiple tables to statically typed function pointers that can be mapped back and forth to integers.
-With the added complication of dynamic linking, none of these alternatives perfectly fit the requirements.
+With the added complication of dynamic linking and dynamic code generation, none of these alternatives perfectly fit the requirements.

 The current design requires two dynamic checks when invoking a function pointer: a bounds check against the size of the indirect function table and a signature check